Iulian-Liviu/HP-ApiLibrary/README.md

 ### Nuget

-It's on Nuget Version 1.0.2 .NET 6 [Get It](https://www.nuget.org/packages/HP-ApiLibrary/1.0.2)
+It's on Nuget Version 1.0.2 .NET 6 [Get It](https://www.nuget.org/packages/HP-ApiLibrary/1.0.2) and this means no support

 .NET Standard []()